 And, it requires in-depth research to ensure that you’re making a choice that is both available and unlikely to harm your business in the long run.

-We hope that the naming pitfalls we’ve described, and the action items we’ve shared for avoiding them, help guide you to a better business name.
+We hope that the naming pitfalls we’ve described and the action items we’ve shared to avoid them help guide you to a better business name.

 Design Done Better